-A comment from a major American legal malpractice insurer observes that the Rules of Professional Conduct seek to establish "the appropriate balance between lawyers' duties to their clients, the legal system, and society at large.
-To achieve that balance, the insurer states, lawyers must maintain their professional independence."
+A comment from a major American legal malpractice insurer in response to the 2019 request for comment observed that the Rules of Professional Conduct seek to establish "the appropriate balance between lawyers' duties to their clients, the legal system, and society at large.
+To achieve that balance, the insurer stated, lawyers must maintain their professional independence."
 This includes not agreeing to limit their professional autonomy or to be precluded from representing future clients.
 OCGs that expand the definition of "client," impose blanket prohibitions on representing competitors, and expand the definition of a conflict "considerably diminish a lawyer's professional independence and limit the freedom of other legal service consumers to hire counsel of their own choosing"-"not out of concern for ethical representation but in furtherance of commercial interests."
-The insurer notes further that in addition to the policy problems raised by overbroad definitions, the practical difficulties of keeping up with all of a client company's affiliates can be overwhelming and a trap for the unwary.
+The insurer noted further that in addition to the policy problems raised by overbroad definitions, the practical difficulties of keeping up with all of a client company's affiliates can be overwhelming and a trap for the unwary.